Deceased teen found in water at Crow Creek Park in Bettendorf Saturday night

 The body of a 16-year-old was found in Crow Creek Park in Bettendorf Saturday night.

-The Bettendorf Police Department received several 911 calls at 6:27 p.m. of a person drowning in Crow Creek Park, who had been swimming in the quarry, according to a press release.
+The Bettendorf Police Department received several 911 calls at 6:27 p.m. of a person drowning in Crow Creek Park.
+The teen had been swimming in the quarry, according to a press release.

 Bettendorf Police officers launched a boat to help with the search.
 They found the body of a 16-year-old boy in the water at 8:27 p.m.